 Ring customer service couldn’t have been more accommodating: they rushed us a free replacement camera, and we’ve been using and testing it hiccup-free ever since.

 Most of the outdoor security cameras that dominate the market come with HD picture quality, night vision, sirens, and two-way audio.
-Ring Spotlight differentiates itself with a wider viewing angle and an integrated motion-triggered spotlight.
+Ring Spotlight Cam helped spark a trend with a wider viewing angle and an integrated motion-triggered spotlight.

 Because of the extra power required for the dual LED lamps, the Floodlight is a wired camera and needs to be connected to a junction box.